FOREX-Dollar stabilises, Aussie up as emerging sell-off eases

 Sterling has rebounded from a dip at the end of last week

-after a run of data that has prompted many investors to bring
+market after a run of data that has prompted many investors to